 Traditionally, a flame is used to create a vacuum inside the cup before it's applied to the body.
 Nowadays, a pump is used instead to draw the air out of the cup.
-There is no difference except for health and safety reasons a pump is safer.
+There is no difference except for safety reasons as a pump is safer.

-What are the different types of cupping therapy?
+The different types of cupping therapy